 Your Initial Enrollment Period for a Medicare Advantage plan begins three months before the month you’re enrolled in Medicare, and it ends three months after the month your Medicare benefits begin.

-You can also enroll in or change Medicare Advantage plans twice during the year.
+You can also change Medicare Advantage plans twice during the year.

 - Annual Election Period (October 15th to December 7th)